 All 911 calls within Springdale Fire Department's response area are answered at our dispatch center, located at the Springdale Police Department.
-When you call 911, you will be asked "What is your emergency?", this will help them determine whether you need Fire, EMS, or Police assistance.
+When you call 911, you will be asked "What is the address of your emergency?" and "Tell me exactly what happened.", this will help them determine your location and whether you need Fire, EMS, or Police assistance.

 The dispatcher will ask you where you are calling from and a phone number they may call back at if the connection is lost.
 You will also be asked if you are calling from a safe place.
 If you are in an unsafe location, you may be asked to hang up and call back from a safe place, but emergency units will be on the way.